tiagocampo/8bandkp-fdm/README.md

 # LICENSE
-GNU General Public License v3.0 just please cite 10.1021/acsaelm.0c00269 or one of the other listed articles if it suits more your work.
+GNU General Public License v3.0
+Please cite 10.1021/acsaelm.0c00269 or one of the other listed articles if it better suits your work.